Dewberry/ripple1d/docs/source/postman.rst

 For reference and documentation of the API, please open the postman collection for the version of ripple1d

+`v.0.10.1: <https://github.com/Dewberry/ripple1d/blob/58a873910f0dfe312f7d674793470389836aac5b/ripple1d/api/postman_collection.json>`_ This version contains new args for the conflate_model and compute_conflation_metrics endpoints :
+ - `model_name` (str)  added to  `extract_submodel`.
+This is the name of the source model.
+Example: Red River.prj -> Red River (model_name)
+ - `terrain_agreement_ignore_error` (bool)  added to  `create_ras_terrain`.
+If true, this will log and ignore any errors encountered in the terrain agreement calculation process.

 `v.0.10.0: <https://github.com/Dewberry/ripple1d/blob/93cf22cf11791d59820635be6c02327b39912b49/ripple1d/api/postman_collection.json>`_ This version contains new args for the conflate_model and compute_conflation_metrics endpoints :
  - `model_name` (str)  added to  `conflate_model`.
 This is the name of the source model.
 Example: Red River.prj -> Red River (model_name)
  - `model_name` (str)  added to  `compute_conflation_metrics`.
 This is the name of the source model.Example: Red River.prj -> Red River (model_name)